 Educational Seminars, Conferences

-As we look to the future, we are focused on adding the FM 4991 Approved Firestop Contractor Program and UL/ULC Qualified Firestop Contractor programs to more standards, specs and codes.
-Having this as a specified qualification will go a long way in convincing purchasers of the value of the Specialty FCIA Member Firestop Contractor concept, thereby making 'Firestopping a Trade' in the construction industry vocabulary.
+As we look to the future, we are focused on adding more Specialty Firestop Contractors to the FM 4991 Approved Firestop Contractor and UL/ULC Qualified Firestop Contractor programs.
+We continue to work to include the FM and UL/ULC Programs in standards, specs and codes.
+Having this as a specified qualification will go a long way in convincing purchasers of the value of the Specialty FCIA Member Firestop Contractor concept, thereby making the FCIA Member Firestop Contractor the preferred provider in the construction industry vocabulary.

-Visit the many areas on this website to see how involved FCIA's Committees are around the world at working towards making these goals and visions become reality.
+Visit the many areas of FCIA.org to see how involved FCIA's Committees are around the world at working towards making these goals and visions – the ‘DIIM’ of Firestopping™ and Effective Fire-Resistance-Rated and Smoke-Resistant Compartmentation - become reality.

-Building an industry is a cooperative joint effort that results in safe buildings.
-We need your help to get this done.
-If you are not a member, Join FCIA and get involved.
-If you are a member, stay involved through committee participation and leadership.
+Building an industry is a cooperative joint effort that results in safer buildings, and we need your help to get this done.
+If you are not a member, Join FCIA and get involved to help us continue to convince the industry that the ‘DIIM’ of Firestopping™ is the way to go for Firestopping and Effective Compartmentation.
+If you are a FCIA Member, thanks for your commitment.
+Continue to stay involved through Committee participation and leadership.